mcf3rn/books/README.md

 John used that 4x6 note card as a practical tool for developing into the man he wanted to become.

 ### Chapter 8 -- Evil's Best Weapon
+One summer, it was too hot and humid to chop wood and carry water.
+They stopped early to go to the lake.